Gardening tips

 Veg

-• Plant up onion and garlic crops from mid September.
+• Plant up onion and garlic crops.

 Fruit